Veterinarian

 If you had to guess, what % of your clients pay for visits through animal healthcare insurance vs. out-of-pocket?
 And is dealing with insurance companies one of your biggest headaches?

-Asked by Go 'Canes! almost 12 years ago
+Asked by Go 'Canes! about 12 years ago

 Here in the US it's less than 1% of clients.
 Pet insurance is also very different than human insurance.
 With pet insurance the client actually pays for the medical bill themselves and then is reimbursed a certain amount based on their policy.
 Vets actually never deal directly with the insurance companies, so it's pretty easy for us.